A database organizes information so that it is easy to search and find relevant information.

 1. Click on Journals A-Z.

-2. Enter journal title in the search box and click Search.
+2. Enter journal title in the Find e-Journal by Title search box and click Search.

 Example: Applied Linguistics.

-4. Examine the information under Full Text Access for the journal title.
+4. Examine the information in the View Online tab.
 This shows the access that Odum Library has to the title in question.
+Some journal titles will be available from multiple sources but have different availability or access depending on the database or publisher.

 Example: Applied Linguistics is available from Oxford University Press.
 Odum Library has access to journal articles between 1/1/1996 to Present.

-5. Click on the blue link under Full Text Access.
+5. Click on the blue link after Full text available at:

 6. In the database or on the publisher's website, use additional information from the citation (like author, year, article title, volume, issue, page number) to locate the article.